jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ## First Design Principle
 Michael Feathers devotes a chapter in [Working Effectively with Legacy Code]( https://jhumelsine.github.io/2025/03/24/legacy-code.html) to the struggles of testing with Singletons.

-One of his suggestions harkens back to the GoF’s first design principle ti [_Program to an interface, not an implementation_](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
+One of his suggestions harkens back to the GoF’s first design principle to [_Program to an interface, not an implementation_](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
 Other than the single instance restriction of Singleton, it is just like any other class.
 A Singleton can implement an interface.
 Here’s an example:
 ```java
 interface MyFeature {
     String getMessage();